-- Continue to focus on the Travel Training and the Bus Buddies program. - Explore alternative service delivery methods to enhance productivity and reduce program costs. - Pursue improvements in scheduling software and use of technology to improve productivity and service. - Attempt to control growth so it doesn't impact our ability to deliver all services. - Ensure adequate resources to serve this growing population. - Continue the effort to make all bus stops accessible and to provide shelters and other amenities at stops serving persons with disabilities. - Apply the principles of Universal Design to all capital purchases and projects, and explicitly consider accessibility and usability for the widest range of individuals when evaluating equipment and technology.
+- Continue to focus on the Travel Training and the Bus Buddies program. - Explore alternative service delivery methods to enhance productivity and reduce program costs. - Pursue improvements in scheduling software and use of technology to improve productivity and service. - Attempt to control growth so it doesn't impact our ability to deliver all services. - Focus on obtaining grant funds to ensure adequate resources to serve this growing population. - Continue the effort to make all bus stops accessible and to provide shelters and other amenities at stops serving persons with disabilities. - Apply the principles of Universal Design to all capital purchases and projects, and explicitly consider accessibility and usability for the widest range of individuals when evaluating equipment and technology.